 He currently balances all of his activities with the direction of the Masters Programs in Cybersecurity, Digital Animation, Internet of Things, 3D Design and Printing, Digital Transformation, Smart Cities & Intelligent Buildings and Blockchain, at the University of Salamanca and his work as editor-in-chief of ADCAIJ (Advances in Distributed Computing and Artificial Intelligence Journal), OJCST (Oriental Journal of Computer Science and Technology) and Electronics MDPI (Computer Science & Engineering section) journals.

 Corchado holds a PhD in Computer Science from the University of Salamanca and in Artificial Intelligence from the University of West of Scotland.
 He was elected as Dean of the Faculty of Science twice and held the position of Vice-Rector for Research and Transfer from 2013 to 2017 and of Director of the Science Park at the University of Salamanca.

-J. M. Corchado has been president of the IEEE Systems, Man and Cybernetics Society, and academic coordinator of the University Institute for Research in Art and Animation Technology at the University of Salamanca, as well as researcher at the Universities of Paisley (UK), Vigo (Spain) and the Plymouth Marine Laboratory (UK).
+Juan Manuel Corchado has also been president of the IEEE Systems, Man and Cybernetics Society, academic coordinator of the University Institute for Art and Animation Technology Research at the University of Salamanca and researcher at the Universities of Paisley (UK), Vigo (Spain) and the Plymouth Marine Laboratory (UK).